projektorius96/native_messaging_host/README.md

-# Project name: native_messaging_host (2025 Q3 ed.)
+# Project name: native_messaging_host (2025 Q3 edition)

 > **NOTE**: The codebase is Windows-users oriented!

 ### Prerequisites

-- In order to set up the native messaging host (hereinafter - "NMH") on your local machine referring to [specification](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host) that describes how to implement that;
+- In order to set up the native messaging host (hereinafter - "NMH") on your local machine referring to [specification](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host) that describes how to implement it;
-- Load the extension on Chromium-based browser of choice (e.g. Chrome), the proof-of-case extension can be found under `./nmh-extension--unpacked/` path (directory);
+- Load the extension on Chromium-based browser of choice (e.g. Chrome), the proof-of-case extension can be found under `./nmh-extension--unpacked/` path (directory).

 ### Build your executable

 > Before running the command, it assumes your current working directory is `native_messaging_host` on your active terminal (_I use Git Bash for Windows, you may use complete WSL 2.0 or later_), then simply run <br>
 `dart compile exe ./bin/main.dart -o ./bin/main.exe`; _**NOTE**: you do not need to run it from the terminal, the extension itself will_ !

-### Test the NMH
+### Testing NMH

-1. Loead the unpacked extension, and click on your extension icon pinned to your browser's toolbar
+1. Load the unpacked extension, and click on your extension icon pinned to your browser's toolbar
-2. Open the extension service worker console and expect the following output as shown in Figure 1 below:
+2. Open the extension service worker console and expect the following output as shown in **Figure 1**:
 ![Figure 1](./nmh-extension--unpacked/output.png)
-3. Build something incredible with Dart and JavaScript (Chrome Extensions), respecting the stdio limitations as described per the [specification](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host).
+3. Build something incredible with Dart and JavaScript (Chrome Extensions), respecting the stdio limitations as described in the [specification](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host).

-### Remarks
+### Implementation remarks

-> I am not gonna lie, credits to GitHub Copilot for the guidance ❤️
+> I am not gonna lie, I got stuck at least once, credits to GitHub Copilot for the guidance ❤️

 Minimal robust algorithm (steps):